Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 user research.

-Interviews with pioneer user groups
+Interviews with stakeholders

 I collaborated with product managers to conduct focus group interviews with 3 BI Specialists to gain insights into their current data support workflow, and typical tasks.
 Additionally, we interviewed a pioneer data consumer user group, comprising 2 marketing specialists, 2 business development experts, and 2 product managers to understand their current experience, pain points, and expectations for self-analytics.